rjha18/adversarial_illusions/README.md

   `.assets` that you can take some examples from, but you can also use your own.
 To evaluate the attack systematically, you'd need ImageNet validation dataset and AudioSet stored in the folder `data/` to compare embeddings.
+- Install
+  [DiffJPEG](https://github.com/mlomnitz/DiffJPEG), modify the name uitls.py in the repo to jpeg_utils.py to aviod the name conflict and importing issues, modify sys.path.insert(0,'DiffJPEG.path') to impmort the module correctly

 **Experiment**